Ahmad-Reza/water_plant/README.md

 # **Water your plant**

-This Application will help you to schedule a time for water your plant, app will remind you at schedule time.
+This Application will help you to schedule a reminder for water your plant, app will remind you at schedule time.

 ## **How to use**